Skip to main content

 }

-type — one of conversational, code, analysis, or orchestrator.
+type — one of conversational, code, analysis, orchestrator, or delegate.

 tools["all"] gives access to every available tool.
 Alternatively, list specific tool names such as ["browser_navigate", "vault_write"].
 MCP tools are prefixed with the server name, e.g. github__create_issue.

-repos — list of repo IDs this agent can search (code agents only).
+repos — list of repo IDs this agent can search (code agents).
 Configure repos under Settings → Repos.

 db_configs — list of database config IDs this agent can query.
-Configure connections under Settings → DB Configs.
+Configure connections under Settings → DBs.

 model — per-agent model override.
-Leave null to use the global default set in Settings → General.
+Leave null to use the global default set in Settings → Models.

 max_turns — per-agent ReAct turn limit.
 Leave null to use the global default of 30.